Introduced species: Subset descriptions

-There are many terms associated with introduced species that represent subsets of introduced species, and the terminology associated with introduced species is now in flux for various reasons.
-Examples of these terms are "invasive", "acclimatized", "adventive", "naturalized", and "immigrant" species.

-The term "invasive" is used to describe introduced species that cause ecological, economic, or other damage to the area in which they were introduced.

-Acclimatized species are introduced species that have changed physically and/or behaviorally in order to adjust to their new environment.
-Acclimatized species are not necessarily optimally adjusted to their new environment and may just be physically/behaviorally sufficient for the new environment.

-Adventive species are often considered synonymous with "introduced species", but this term is sometimes applied exclusively to introduced species that are not permanently established.

-Naturalized species are often introduced species that do not need human help to reproduce and maintain their population in an area outside their native range (no longer adventive), but that also applies to populations migrating and establishing in a novel environment (e.g.: in Europe, house sparrows are well established since early Iron Age though they originated from Asia).

-Immigrant species are species that travel, sometimes by themselves, but often with human help, between two habitats.
-Invasiveness is not a requirement.
+A wide range of terms is used to describe specific subsets or categories of introduced species, and the terminology continues to evolve for conceptual and practical reasons.
+Common examples include "invasive", "acclimatized", "adventive", "naturalized", and "immigrant" species.
+The term "invasive" refers to introduced species that cause ecological, economic, or other forms of damage within the area to which they have been introduced.
+Acclimatized species are introduced taxa that have undergone physical and/or behavioural changes that allow them to adjust to the new environment.
+Such species are not necessarily optimally adapted, but have characteristics sufficient for survival under the new conditions.
+Adventive species are often treated as synonymous with "introduced species", although the term is sometimes used specifically for introduced species that are not yet permanently established.
+Naturalized species are typically introduced species that can reproduce and maintain self-sustaining populations outside their native range without ongoing human assistance (i.e. they are no longer adventive).
+The term can also apply to populations that have migrated and become established in a novel environment without direct human introduction; for example, in Europe, house sparrow populations have been well established since the early Iron Age despite originating in Asia.
+Immigrant species are species that move between habitats, sometimes under their own power but often with unintentional human assistance.
+Invasiveness is not implied or required.